| Blakthörn Fulgür |

 ACTIONS

 Extra Attack.
-Vesper can attack twice instead of once whenever he takes the Attack action on his turn.
+Blakthörn can attack twice instead of once whenever he takes the Attack action on his turn.
+Blakthörn can sacrifice one of his attacks when he takes the Attack action to command the beast to take the Beast’s Strike action.

 Spellcasting.
-Vesper is an 8th level spellcaster.
-He casts spells using Intelligence as the spellcasting ability (spell save DC 16, +8 to hit with spell attacks).
+Blakthörn is an 18th level spellcaster.
+He casts spells using Wisdom as the spellcasting ability (spell save DC 19, +11 to hit with spell attacks).
+He can use a Druidic Focus as a Spellcasting Focus for his Ranger spells.

 BONUS ACTIONS